24Lights/EXXA-General-Test-2025/README.md

 git clone https://github.com/24Lights/EXXA-General-Test-2025.git
 ```

-Need Help?
-If you encounter any issues while reproducing the results, feel free to:

-Raise an issue in this repository if you find any difficulty in reproducing the results
+Feel free to raise an issue in this repository if you find any difficulty in reproducing the results

 Contact me via email at: ganesh_k@ar.iitr.ac.in